-&lt;sup>1 Additional information on the ROP action matrix is provided in Section 2.5.
+Additional information on the ROP action matrix is provided in Section 2.5.

-&lt;sup>2 For additional information on NRC's ROP, please refer to NUREG-1649, "Reactor Oversight Process" (Revision 5, February 2014), which can be found at:
+For additional information on the NRC's ROP, please refer to NUREG-1649, "Reactor Oversight Process" (Revision 5, February 2014), which can be found at: http://pbadupws.nrc.gov/docs/ML1405/ML14052A306.pdf.

-process for physical protection to address how security-related inspection findings and PIs would be considered when determining appropriate agency response.
-After 2004 the security cornerstone was treated in a way similar to, but essentially separate from, the rest of the ROP cornerstones because of the sensitivity of the information involved.
+In response to the terrorist attacks of September 11, 2001, the Commission directed the staff to develop a separate but parallel ROP assessment process for physical protection to address how security-related inspection findings and PIs would be considered when determining appropriate agency response.
+After 2004, the security cornerstone was treated in a way similar to, but essentially separate from, the rest of the ROP cornerstones because of the sensitivity of the information involved.

-In July 2011 the Commission approved a staff recommendation to reintegrate the security cornerstone into the ROP assessment process and action matrix.
+In July 2011, the Commission approved a staff recommendation to reintegrate the security cornerstone into the ROP assessment process and action matrix.
 The staff found that using a separate action matrix inhibited the staff's ability to fully leverage supplemental inspection procedures and resources to detect the potential existence of more systemic, organizational issues that can manifest themselves across multiple cornerstones of the ROP.
 Assessing safety and security performance in a combined action matrix, as originally designed, ensures that the NRC provides the most appropriate regulatory response to degraded licensee performance, without the need for deviations from the action matrix that might have been required under the separate assessment processes.
 Security-related information that is currently withheld from public disclosure continues to be withheld under the combined assessment process.
-Reintegration of the security cornerstone into the assessment program to ensure reliable regulatory response outcomes are achieved, effective communications with internal and external stakeholders are provided, and regulatory outcomes continue to be appropriate.
+The NRC completed reintegration of the security cornerstone in August 2012.
+The staff continues to monitor the reintegration to ensure reliable regulatory response outcomes are achieved, effective communications with internal and external stakeholders are provided, and regulatory outcomes continue to be appropriate.

 The NRC modified the ROP public Web page in 2012 to include all seven ROP cornerstones.
 As a result, the quarterly updates to action matrix inputs incorporate security.
-The Web page displays security inputs that are determined to be of very low security significance (i.e., green significance); however, instead of including the actual color, a security input of white, yellow, or red significance will be a different color (blue) to reflect greater than green significance.
-Not specifying the actual color of greater than green security inputs is consistent with current Commission information protection policy.
-Similarly, specific information about all security performance deficiencies will continue to be withheld from public disclosure to be consistent with current with current Commission information protection policy.
+The Web page displays security inputs that are determined to be of very low security significance (i.e., green significance); however, instead of including the actual color, a security input of white, yellow, or red significance will be a different color (blue) to reflect greater-than-green significance.
+Not specifying the actual color of greater-than-green security inputs is consistent with current Commission information protection policy.
+Similarly, specific information about all security performance deficiencies will continue to be withheld from public disclosure to be consistent with current Commission information protection policy.